8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 With the SMART customer service goals covered in this article, you can take your brand’s customer experience to the next level.

-But in order to achieve these goals, you also need the right customer service technology to facilitate them.
+But in order to achieve these goals when it comes to digital customer support and online interactions, you also need the right customer service platform to facilitate them.